 TGax editor: within 9.4.2.243 Spatial Reuse Parameter Set element, modify the text as shown:

-The Spatial Reuse Parameter Set element provides information needed by STAs when performing OBSS_PD-based spatial reuse as defined in 27.9.2 (OBSS_PD-based spatial reuse operation). (#11548) The format of the Spatial Reuse Parameter Set element is defined in Figure 9-589dc (Spatial Reuse Parameter Set element).
+The Spatial Reuse Parameter Set element provides information needed by STAs when performing OBSS_PD-based spatial reuse as defined in 27.9.2 (OBSS_PD-based spatial reuse operation) and SRP-based spatial reuse as defined in 27.9.3 (SRP-based spatial reuse operation). (#11548) The format of the Spatial Reuse Parameter Set element is defined in Figure 9-589dc (Spatial Reuse Parameter Set element).

 The SRP Disallowed subfield in the SR Control field indicates whether SRP-based SR transmissions are allowed or not at non-AP STAs that are associated with the AP that transmitted this element.
 SRP-based SR transmissions are disallowed when the SRP Disallowed subfield has the value 1.
-SRP-based SR transmissions are allowed when the SRP Disallowed subfield has the value 0. (#12429)
+SRP-based SR transmissions are allowed when the SRP Disallowed subfield has the value 0.
+The SRP Disallowed subfield also affects the value of the SPATIAL_REUSE parameter of the TXVECTOR as described in 27.11.6 (SPATIAL_REUSE). (#12429)

 The Non-SRG OBSS_PD SR Disallowed subfield in the SR Control field indicates whether non-SRG OBSS_PD SR transmissions are allowed or not at non-AP STAs that are associated with the AP that transmitted this element.
-Non-SRG OBSS_PD SR transmissions are disallowed when the Non-(#11549) OBSS_PD SR Disallowed subfield has the value 1.
+Non-SRG OBSS_PD SR transmissions are disallowed when the Non-SRG(#11549) OBSS_PD SR Disallowed subfield has the value 1.
 Non-SRG OBSS_PD SR transmissions are allowed when the Non-SRG OBSS_PD SR Disallowed subfield has the value 0.

 The Non-SRG Offset Present subfield indicates whether the Non-SRG OBSS PD Max Offset subfield is present in the element.
 When this bit is set to 1, the Non-SRG OBSS PD Max Offset subfield is present.
 When this bit is set to 0, the Non-SRG OBSS PD Max Offset subfield is not present.